Jay118dsm/SDN-network-topology/README.md

 # SDN-network-topology
-For this project, we developed a SDN network topology using Ryu framework under the Mininet.
-To meet the requirement of this network can provide two different transmission ways.
+We developed a SDN network topology using Ryu framework under the Mininet.
+Thus, this network can provide two different transmission approches.

-The function can be tested through Mininet in the ubuntu.
+This functionality has been tested through Mininet in the Ubuntu.